Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 The first lens you could look at it through is the money lens, right?

-So we're gonna toss out 89 billion.
+So we're going to toss out $89 billion.

-But we don't know what you know, and then the second lens you could look at it through is oh, they're all criminals.
+And then the second lens you could look at it through is, oh, they're all criminals.

-But in reality, a study done by the Justice Department in 2021 showed us that American-born citizens are ten times more likely to be incarcerated for a weapons charge.
+But in reality, a study done by the Justice Department in 2021 showed us that American-born citizens are 10 times more likely to be incarcerated for a weapons charge, five times more likely for violent crime, two times more likely for drug offenses, and two times more likely for property crime over documented and undocumented immigrants.

 And it's because when they come here, they have more to lose than we do.

-I'd rather have people here that are willing to cross thousands of miles with just the clothes on their back, because they really want to be here.
+I'd rather have people here that are willing to cross thousands of miles with just the clothes on their back because they really want to be here.

-All these farm jobs that you guys all say, oh, I'm gonna go.
+All these farm jobs that you guys all say, oh, I'm going to go, they took our job, they're empty.

 Why is no one taking them?

-What do y'all what's going on?
+What do y'all, what's going on?

-Okay, uh, Adam, do you agree?
+Okay, Adam, do you agree?

 I have my own framing that I want to approach this with.